laravel/cashier-paddle/.github/CONTRIBUTING.md

     <server name="PADDLE_TEST_PRODUCT" value="Identifier for a random one off product"/>
     <server name="PADDLE_TEST_SUBSCRIPTION" value="Identifier for a random customer's subscription"/>

-Now you can run your tests by running `vendor/bin/phpunit`.
+After setting these variables, you can run your tests by executing the `vendor/bin/phpunit` command.